 In practice user experience encloses all the types of online and offline interaction of a user with your company.
-To help understand the importance of user experience we will use in this post the example of the KPMG website to demonstrate the different aspects of UX as well as the different points of improvement.
+To help understand the importance of user experience we will use in this post the example of company website to demonstrate the different aspects of UX as well as the different points of improvement.

 So UX is not only the visual interface of your product.
 It is the entire journey a user of your product takes.
 This includes:

 The goal is to create a website where the users can achieve their goals, and eventually revisit.
 But what makes the user experience of your site good?
 User Experience focusses on the end-user and the achievement of their goals.
 There are 7 facets to keep in mind when designing for the User Experience:

 Another factor that is very important to look at, is the current usage of your website.
 What are people looking for, which different audiences can you identify and how can you differentiate the website for these different audience and how do users achieve their goals on the site?
 The current usage can be evaluated based on analytics and usability tests.
 If you find issues a redesign can help to solve these issues.